-In December 2002, we committed to a plan to dispose of our wholly owned subsidiary Verestar by sale within the next twelve months.
+In December 2002, we committed to a plan to dispose of our wholly owned subsidiary Verestar by sale by December 31, 2003.
 In the fourth quarter of 2002, we also committed to a plan to sell Flash Technologies and two office buildings held primarily as rental property.
 In July 2002, we consummated the sale of MTS Components.
 In the first quarter of 2003, we also committed to a plan to sell an office building in Westwood, Massachusetts held primarily as rental property.
-Accordingly, we presented the results of these operations, \$(59.4) million and \$(6.0) million, net of tax, as loss from discontinued operations, net, in the accompanying statements of operations for the years ended December 31, 2001 and 2000, respectively.
+In the second quarter of 2003, we committed to a plan to sell Kline by June 30, 2004.
+In August 2003, we consummated the sale of Galaxy.
+Accordingly, we presented the results of these operations, \$(59.0) million and \$(2.6) million, net of tax, as loss from discontinued operations, net, in the accompanying statements of operations for the years ended December 31, 2001 and 2000, respectively.